Snapchat/KeyDB-docs/docs/cluster-tutorial.md

 * The master B replies OK to your client.
 * The master B propagates the write to its replicas B1, B2 and B3.

-As you can see B does not wait for an acknowledge from B1, B2, B3 before replying to the client, since this would be a prohibitive latency penalty for KeyDB, so if your client writes something, B acknowledges the write, but crashes before being able to send the write to its replicas, one of the
+As you can see, B does not wait for an acknowledgement from B1, B2, B3 before replying to the client, since this would be a prohibitive latency penalty for KeyDB, so if your client writes something, B acknowledges the write, but crashes before being able to send the write to its replicas, one of the